keesiemeijer/related-posts-by-taxonomy/readme.txt

 * some minor bug fixing for the shortcode.

 == Upgrade Notice ==
-= 0.3 =
+= 0.3.1 =
-This version adds new options (include terms, caption) and filters for the shortode and widget.
-Two bugs are fixed.
-See the Changelog for more information.
+This version adds new filters for the related posts query and fixes a minor bug in the shortcode.
-**Note**: Removed backward compatibility for WordPress 3.4.